kata-ai/kata-platform-docs/README.md

 perf:     A code change that improves performance
 test:     Adding missing tests or correcting existing tests
 build:    Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-ci:       Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+ci:       Changes to our CI configuration files and scripts (example scopes: travis, circle)
 chore:    Other changes that don't modify src or test files
 revert:   Reverts a previous commit
 ```